weiping-playnext/Zenject/Documentation/MemoryPools.md

 The approach that is outlined above works fairly well but has the following drawbacks:

 - Every time we make a class poolable we always need to add boilerplate code where we have to subclass `MemoryPool` and then call an instance method 'Reset' on our object, passing along any parameters to it.
-It would be easier if this was automated somehow insted of duplicated for every pooled obejct.
+It would be easier if this was automated somehow insted of duplicated for every pooled object.

 - Any code that is spawning pooled objects has to maintain a reference to the pool class so that it can call the Despawn method.
 This code doesn't really care about whether the object is pooled or not.
 The fact that the object is pooled is more of an implementation detail, and therefore it would be better if this was abstracted away from the code that is using it.